Interpause/metaTTT/app/README.md

 I followed <https://capacitorjs.com/docs> to setup Capacitor.

 Later, I discovered it was probably not a good idea to exclude Babel, and have added the transpiler into my toolchain.
 By relying on `ts-loader` piping into `babel-loader` (and the `transpileOnly` option when building for production), I have completely skipped using `@babel/preset-typescript` and `@babel/preset-react` as `tsc` handles both of that for me, yay.
 Now I only need to configure `@babel/preset-env` to target ES7 (which my research shows is widely supported enough).

+Time to add in `twin.macro`, my favourite css-in-js solution: <https://github.com/ben-rogerson/twin.examples/tree/master/react-emotion>.

+Turns out `ts-loader` was somehow escaping the `tw` prop. changing tsconfig to preserve jsx fixed it and allowed the `twin.macro` to finally work properly.
+Debugging this was a pain.